 Masten (2007, 2018) offered a different conceptualization, describing resilience as individual- and family-centered concepts from the framework of systems theory.
 From Masten's theoretical point of view, childhood resilience is not a single and stable personal trait but the result of dynamic interactions across and between interacting systems (Masten 2007), which could be extended to include community systems.
 Other authors similarly note the importance of environment: Werner (1996) took a socioecological perspective of resilience, describing protective factors at the individual, family, and community levels, and Luthar (Luthar, Cicchetti, and Becker 2000; Luthar and Brown 2007) identified resilience as an interaction between a child and their environment.
-Ungar (2013), who discussed resilience as a phenomenon and a process that arise from the interaction between the individual and their environment, also specified the critical role the environment plays, due to its ability to provide individuals and groups with access to protective factors are always influenced by the specific context and culture.
+Ungar (2013), who discussed resilience as a phenomenon and a process that arise from the interaction between the individual and their environment, also specified the critical role the environment plays, due to its ability to provide individuals and groups with access to protective factors and support resources.
+Ungar (2008, 2011, 2013) emphasizes that these interactions are always influenced by the specific context and culture.